curationexperts/playbook/every_project/sidekiq.md

 ### 1. Install Sidekiq
 1. Add `gem sidekiq` to your Gemfile and run `bundle install`
-2. Configure ActiveJob to use it as its queue_adapter by adding this to `config/application.rb`:
+2. Configure ActiveJob's queue_adapter to use it by adding this to `config/application.rb`:
 ```ruby
   config.active_job.queue_adapter = :sidekiq
 ```